What does a music advertiser do?

 A music publicist is often the first point of contact for members of the media seeking an interview with a musician.
 When a member of the media approaches advertisers for a client interview, they first consider the medium itself, whether it be a website, a national newspaper, a television show, or a radio show.
 The publicist will then weigh different factors to determine if the interview will have a positive effect on the musician’s image and sales.
 Some of these factors include: how many people the medium reaches, who their target audience is, and whether they are likely to receive good or bad publicity for the musician.
 The music publicist will also consider factors unrelated to the medium itself, such as whether or not the musician has an upcoming album or tour that could benefit from interview publicity.

-See also What does an immigration specialist do?
+See also What is an automatic shipyard?

 Music advertisers use social media to promote their artists’ upcoming projects and concerts.